-The Massage Therapy Diploma program is comprised of eight core courses and eight general education courses from the Sports & Rehabilitation Therapy Associate of Science Degree program.
+The Massage Therapy Diploma program is comprised of ten core courses and two general education courses from the Sports & Rehabilitation Therapy Associate of Science Degree program.
 To earn the Massage Therapy Diploma, students must complete:

-- Eight (8) specific core courses (for a total of 40 credits) and; - GE107 College Writing and Success Skills (2.5 credits) and; - Seven (7) of the remaining 11 GE courses (for a total of 20 credits), creating a 60 credit diploma.
+- Ten (10) specific core courses (for a total of 40 credits) and; - GE107 College Writing and Success Skills (2.5 credits) and; - GE240 Career Development (2.5 credits), creating a 45 quarter credit diploma.